 Evaluating the Take-up, Usage, and Impact of Mobile Money Accounts (with Greg Fischer, LSE, Joshua Blumenstock, Washington)

-Tax and Political Connections (with Monica Singhal, Brandeis, and Asim Khwaja, Harvard)
+Tax and Political Connections (with Monica Singhal, UC Davis, and Asim Khwaja, Harvard)

 Identifying the Impact of Decentralization: Evidence from Pakistan (with Asim Khwaja, Harvard and Ali Cheema, LUMS)